longpractice/linux_kernel_index/mm/p.md

 ## pageblock_flags
 field in `struct zone`, it is an array of unsigned long.
 It has enough space to hold bit property of all page blocks.
 Each block needs NR_PAGEBLOCKBITS bits which is 4 bits.
 So one element of pageblock_flags in 64 bit machine could hold flags for 16 page blocks.

+## PF_MEMALLOC
+Per process flag, this flag is used within the kernel to indicate that a thread is currently executing a memory allocation.
+Therefore it is allowed to recursively allocate any memory it requires ignoring watermarks and without being forced write out dirty pages.

+This is to ensure that, if the code, who is attempting to free pages to satisfy an original allocation request, has to allocate a small amount of memory to proceed, that code won't then recursively try to free pages.

 ## pfn_to_bitidx
 ```c
 static inline int pfn_to_bitidx(struct page *page, unsigned long pfn)